EXQUISITE RUGS - BAMBOO SILK RUGS FROM INDIA

-Bamboo silk rugs are those area rugs made of bamboo fiber.
+Bamboo silk rugs are those rugs/carpets made of bamboo fiber.

-Bamboo silk fabric is a natural viscose obtained from the bamboo plants.
-The cellulose is skillfully taken out of the bamboo.
-Sticky paste-like cellulose is then dried under sunlight.
-On drying, the stickiness vanishes and forms a soft, shiny and silky fiber.
+Bamboo silk fabric is a natural viscose obtained from bamboo plants.
+The cellulose is carefully removed from the bamboo.
+Sticky paste-like cellulose goes through processing and then dried under sunlight.
+On drying, the stickiness vanishes and forms a soft, shiny, and silky fiber.
 The fluffy cloud looking-like fiber feels cool to touch.

 Exquisite bamboo silk rugs are also known as Artificial silk rugs or Art silk rugs.
 The other name is Rayon silk.
 Carpet manufacturers in India also call it a China silk rug.